KittyMac/SOPedia/Sources/SOPedia/Pamphlet/private/SOPedia/en.json/diplomacy_taku_war_2_0.md

- We will protect our eggs from false friendship.
+We shall not rest until our enemies, both old and new, are defeated!